 Native.
 This deciduous fern grows in colonies on well-drained rocky ledges, steep, loose scree slopes and in gullies.
-Substrates include relatively acidic sandstones, slates and mica-schist.
+Substrates include relatively acidic sandstones, slates and micaschist.
 It is very sensitive to grazing, often becoming confined to inaccessible ledges and unstable scree slopes in heavily grazed areas.
 Nationally the species is probably stable, although it still remains under recorded.

-Site Hectad Gridref Date Recorder Stey Amry, New Cumnock NS60 NS60 1988 Stewart, O. M. & Stirling, A. McG.
+Site Hectad Gridref Latest Date Recorder Ardeer NS33 NS30323812 2006 Dargie, T. Stey Amry, New Cumnock NS60 NS60 1988 Stewart, O. M. & Stirling, A. McG.
 Tarfessock - Kirriereoch Hill NX48 NX4088 1987 Stirling, A. McG.

+The Grid reference given for the Ardeer record is a central one for a population that has previously been recorded as just straddling the hectad boundary into NS23 to the west.
 Earlier records for the species, now thought to be lost, also exist for hectads NS30 & NS60 (at Blackcraig Hill, Glen Afton).